20 Things to do in Greenfield with Kids

 300 Apple Street

 Adjacent to Riley Park is the city pool.
-The pool requires admission, but has 2 curvy water slides, a rock wall, and a really nice toddler water play area.
+The pool requires admission but has two curvy water slides, a rock wall, and a really nice toddler water play area.
 There is a concession stand and a cute little playground right outside the entrance of the pool, meaning you can make a whole day out of this stop.

 Brandywine Park